NERBLER09/Exploding-Kittens-In-Electron/readme.md

 $ npm run package-linux # This will package the app for Linux x64
 ```

-This is create the packaged app in a folder under `out/`, click on the executable to run the packaged app
+This is create the packaged app in a folder under `dist/`

-The app is packaged using [Electron Packager](https://www.npmjs.com/package/electron-packager)
+The app is packaged using [Electron Builder](https://www.npmjs.com/package/electron-builder)

 ## License